Don’t Compromise – solve Dilemmas intelligently

 Wrong!
 You might not know it but it is there.
 It is called reconciliation and it differs from a compromise in that it builds on the strengths of the commonalities instead of weaknesses of the differences.
 But in order to be be able to reconcile you need to have a fairly high level of cultural intelligence.
 You need to be able to understand views opposing your own views.
 You need to be able to produce arguments that goes against you own point of view and finally you need to be creative and patient.

-Over the years me and my colleagues in Gugin have facilitated hundreds of reconciliation processes often in situations where an organisation was on the edge of disintegration.
+Over the years Gugin has facilitated hundreds of reconciliation processes often in situations where an organisation was on the edge of disintegration.
 All the cases we have worked with have a few things in common namely that the parties involved either had given up, was hoping for a miracle to happen or working towards a compromise.

 If you are in a conflict you can achieve a compromise with the other party because of the reasons mentioned above.
 If however you want to pursue a reconciliation it is almost impossible to achieve that without an external facilitator who is not emotionally involed in the conflict.
 Furthermore the external facilitator will move the process forward even when it is painful and you might be tempted to give up.